 - Clinical trials

 Teaching and formal instruction curriculum:

-- Weekly research meetings, journal club, clinical conferences, Grand Rounds
+- Weekly research meetings, journal club, clinical and research conferences, Grand Rounds

 - Formal coursework in clinical research, pharmacology, statistics, grant writing etc. available through the NIH and other institutions

 - Master of Health Sciences in Clinical Research degree is available

 - Wide range of conferences and lectures on campus or available via telecast

 - Funding provided for travel to conferences and educational programs

 Candidates interested in this fellowship must be residency trained and U.S. licensed physicians with an M.D. or a D.O. degree.